holgerk/oxid-test-driver/README.md

 How this works
 --------------

 There is some black magic involved, because an autoloader is used to replace some classes with new ones.
 You can See all replacements in the replacements directory.
-This has to be done, because otherwise it is not possible to reset...
+This has to be done, because otherwise it is not possible to reset the application state.
+The replacements classes extend the original ones and overload only as few as possible methods.

+Also there are classes which are overloads in a more classical manner.
+These are defined in the overloads Folder and follow the same pribciple, but in a more lightweight fassio, like classical module overloads.

 TODO
 ----

 * Allow easy access to view data
 * QuickStart Guide
+* Easy mocking for framework instances(stuff created with oxNew)